ConorOW/anonymizing-data/README.md

 # MRI Data Anonymisation & QC Toolkit

 A set of Python scripts for anonymising neuroimaging datasets and visually quality-checking brain scans in a web browser.
-Designed for BIDS-compatible T1w MRI data.

 ---